 Another seasonal event taking place during September in Animal Crossing: New Horizons is the Moon-Viewing Day event with a trio of items!
 During 2022, it’ll be held from September 1st to 10th, but the exact dates can vary by year.
 (2021: Sep 12th to 21st; 2023: Sep 20th to 29th)

 The Moon-Viewing Day seasonal event in Animal Crossing: New Horizon offers three limited-time items:

 - Moon Rug

 - Moon Cakes

 That Moon Rug item has always been a favorite of ours as it can go a long way to making your flooring setup look quite impressive, but the Moon Cakes and Dango are great food items too.

 Be sure to pick up all three items from the Special Goods section of Nook Shopping during the event period to celebrate this moon holiday.

-For both veteran and new players, the new Songpyeon item can be purchased from Special Goods section of Nook Shopping for a limited time.
+For this Korean event, the Songpyeon item can be purchased from Special Goods section of Nook Shopping for a limited time.
 Unsurprisingly, this is another food item to place on your kitchen table!